annazeit/blog/Archive/2024/December/Dec - 2024 - PlayerControls.md

     }
 }
  ```
 Congratulations!
-You have made a fully conrtolable player.
+You have made a fully controllable player.